This page describes how to manage quotas to alert or restrict usage of the WEKA filesystem.

 When a hard quota is set on a directory, running the

-dfutility will consider the hard quota as the total capacity of the directory and provide the
+dfutility considers the hard quota as the total capacity of the directory and provides the

 use%relative to the quota.
-This can help users understand their usage and how close they are to the hard quota.
+This can help users understand their usage and proximity to the hard quota.